Individual Health Insurance

 What Will Happen If You Do Not Obtain Coverage

 The Affordable Care Act imposes tax penalties on individuals if they or any of their dependents do not have health insurance.
-For 2015, the penalty is a fee of either $325 per uninsured person ($162.50 for children under 18) or 2% of the individual’s household income, whichever is higher.
-For example, someone who earns $60,000 could owe $1200.
+For 2017, the penalty is a fee of either $695 per uninsured person ($347.50 for children under 18) or 2.5% of the individual’s household income, whichever is higher.
+For example, someone who earns $60,000 could owe $1500.
 These penalties will increase each year.
-In 2016, the penalty will rise to $695 per uninsured person or 2.5% of household income; for example, someone who earns $60,000 could owe $1500.
+The maximum penalty is $2,085.

 Some people may qualify for an exemption from the tax penalty if, for example, they are uninsured for less than 3 months of the year or their income is very low.
 Detailed information about penalties for failing to obtain health insurance and who is exempt is available here and here.
 More information about how to claim an exemption through the Exchange is available here and here.
 However, some exemptions are only available by claiming them through the IRS form 8965.